Kyndryl brand standards

 When our logo is placed on light backgrounds, we use the positive version in Warm Red.
 This is our primary logo.

+Always choose the logo version that creates the strongest contrast, and avoid placing the logo on photography.
 Use the black logo only when required for production (like grayscale or newspaper printing) or for ADA compliance.
 Never use the black logo on a Warm Red background.

-Always leave clear space around it at least equal to the height of the “n” in the logo (about half the logo’s height), and more space when you can.
+Always leave clear space around the logo at least equal to the height of the “n” in the logo (about half the logo’s height), and more space when you can.
 Clear space starts at the baseline of the letters, the tops of the ascenders, and the right edge of the “l” (not after the ®).

 For legibility, the logo should be at least 0.75” wide in print and 50px wide digitally.
 On screens, keep pixel density in mind and scale the logo large enough that every letter is easy to read.